DVNSHX/EDA-on-Deaths-caused-due-to-various-factors-in-the-world/README.md

  ```
  ## Visualise top 10 countries with the most number of deaths due to Malaria in a year
  ![image](https://user-images.githubusercontent.com/45635012/190988081-cc0d907a-a6f0-4c84-88d3-70b081511261.png)
+ *Insight: Nigeria, a small country resulted in 280604 people dead in a year due to malaria.
+Furthermore, many of the countries in the top 10 are African countries indicating a need for malaria intervention in Africa*

  ## Analysis of deaths caused by AIDS in the world for year 2019
  ```sql